Degree in Nursing

 The Nursing Degree Course can comprise one or more types of the following teaching and training activities:

-• Frontal lectures: examination of specific topics that are part of the Nursing Degree Course training curriculum.
+• Lectures: examination of specific topics that are part of the Nursing Degree Course training curriculum.
 They are given by one or more lecturers in a classroom setting according to an established schedule and attended by all students regularly enrolled in a given course year.

-• Practical training: exercises and/or simulations that have the purpose of enabling students to develop and acquire technical, relational and methodological skills in a protected context before or during acting in real contexts.
+• Practicals: exercises and/or simulations that have the purpose of enabling students to develop and acquire technical, relational and methodological skills in a protected context before or during acting in real contexts.
 Practical training sessions are coordinated by a tutor.

 • Seminars: educational activities aimed at expanding on nursing-related clinical and practical issues.
 Participation in conferences, congress events and research groups may be considered as seminar activities, subject to prior authorization by the Degree Course Academic Board.